-- 46. On behalf of the claimed national Class, Plaintiff requests restitution of claimed "ill-gotten benefits."
-(Compl. ¶ 71.) - Products.
+46. On behalf of the claimed national Class, Plaintiff requests restitution of claimed "ill-gotten benefits."
+(Compl. ¶ 71.)

+47. Plaintiff alleges that the amount of the unjust enrichment is the sale of imported Products.
 (Id. ¶ 70.)
 Specifically, Plaintiff alleges that "[a]s the intended, direct, and proximate result of Defendants' conduct, Defendants have been unjustly enriched through sales of imported Products at the expense of Plaintiff Thornton and the Class members."
 (Id. (emphasis added)).
 Plaintiff further places the entire amount of imports at issue by alleging that "[i]n contrast to what Defendants have told consumers, the products are made from a mixture of domestically born and raised cattle (actual 'Product of the U.S.') and imported beef (approximately 3.06 billion pounds on average since 2014) as well as imported live cattle (approximately 1.94 million head on average since 2014)."
 (Id. ¶ 23).

-- 48. Plaintiff alleges that the amount of those products imported by Defendants is close to 6.2 billion annually.
-(Id.
-9.36.) - 49.
-Plaintiff alleges ill-gotten gains supposedly have occurred since 2015, thus meaning that the \$6.2 billion alleged annual number is multiplied by four or five years for purposes of the amount-in-controversy. - 50.
-The \$5 million amount-in-controversy requirement is met even if very conservative assumptions are used.
+48. Plaintiff alleges that the amount of those products imported by Defendants is close to \$6.2 billion annually.
+(Id. \P 36.)

+49. Plaintiff alleges ill-gotten gains supposedly have occurred since 2015, thus meaning that the \$6.2 billion alleged annual number is multiplied by four or five years for purposes of the amount-in-controversy.

+50. The \$5 million amount-in-controversy requirement is met even if very conservative assumptions are used.
 For example, assuming that the restitution claim only applies to 10% of the alleged \$6.2 billion in annual imported product, that places in controversy \$620 million per year.
 Assuming that the restitution claim only applies to 1% of the alleged \$6.2 billion in annual imported product, that places in controversy \$62 million per year.
+Assuming that the restitution claim only applies to 1% of the alleged \$6.2 billion in annual imported product, that places in controversy \$62 million per year.
 Assuming that the restitution claim only applies to 1/10th of 1% of the alleged \$6.2 billion in annual imported product, that placed in controversy \$6.2 million per year.
 And Plaintiff places those amounts at issue for every year since 2015.
-(See id. ¶ 5).
+(See id. \P 5).